Servoy/aggridservices/README.md

 There are 2 services, one for the NG Power Grid: plugins.ngPowerGrid, and one for the NG Data Grid: plugins.ngDataGrid.
 They both have the same config options that you can set: iconConfig, toolPanelConfig, gridOptions and localeText.
+Please note that these must be set before showing the grids, like onSolutionOpen, or onLoad of a form.

 Usually a config can be set in 3 places:
  1. on the table component as a design property, if exposed (ex. rowHeight)